nodejs/node/doc/api/child_process.markdown

 Note that the child process stdio streams might still be open.

-Also, note that Node.js establishes signal handlers for `'SIGINT'` and `'SIGTERM`', so it will not terminate due to receipt of those signals, it will exit.
+Also, note that Node.js establishes signal handlers for `SIGINT` and `SIGTERM`, so it will not terminate due to receipt of those signals, it will exit.

 See `waitpid(2)`.